 Conversely, the competent authorities may grant the originator institution the permission to reduce the amount exposure where such institution demonstrates that a commensurate transfer of credit risk to third parties has been achieved and adequate internal risk management policies and methodologies to assess the transfer of credit risk are in place.
 The permission is contingent on similar conditions for both traditional and synthetic securitisations, with the additional requirement of the exposures having to be placed beyond the reach of the institution and its creditors in synthetic securitisations.
 The authorities shall inform the European Banking Association (EBA) of their decision.

 Capital Requirements Applicable to Insurance Companies

 Insurers and reinsurers are subject to specific capital requirements pursuant to the Solvency II Regulation (EU) 2015/35 (Solvency II) when investing in securitisations.
-For this purpose, Solvency II has divided securitisation positions into three categories by which different capital requirements apply.
-In particular:
+For this purpose, Solvency II has divided securitisation positions into three categories by which different capital requirements apply:

 Please see 4.1 Specific Disclosure Laws or Regulations regarding the potential penalties that could be imposed for non-compliance with the derivative limitations entailed in the Securitisation Regulation provisions.

 The protection of investors’ interests in securitisations is achieved in numerous ways, including the following: